Armenian Stuffed Pumpkin with Rice and Fruit (Ghapama)

 Carving and preparing pumpkin

-- Cut the top of the pumpkin, so it serves as a lid (save it).ย Remove the seeds, clean wash the inside.1 pumpkin
+- Cut the top of the pumpkin and save it for later to serve it as a lid.
+Remove the seeds, clean wash the inside.1 pumpkin

 - Generously apply the butter and honey inside the walls, rubbing them in.
 Sprinkle with a touch of cinnamon to coat the insides.70 gram butter, 1/4 cup honey